flowtsohg/glsl-minifier/README.md

 The function returns an array with three indices:

-Index 0 is another array - the new shader sources for all inputs.
+Index 0 is an array of source outputs.
 Index 1 is a hash object that maps between uniform/attribute old/new names.
 Index 2 is a hash object that maps between struct member's old/new names.